practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 end
 ```

+If the player happens to come across a bottomless pit, the
+story ends immediately, because there is nothing much
+left to say about it:

 ```ruby
 player.encounter(:pit) do
   narrator.finish_story("You fell into a bottomless pit.
 Enjoy the ride!") end
 ```

+The player's actions are what ultimately ends up triggering game events.
+The movement action is straightforward: it simply updates the player's
+current location and then fires callbacks for any hazards encountered:

 ```ruby
 player.action(:move) do |destination|
   player.enter(destination)
 end
 ```

+Shooting is a little more complicated, although the way it is implemented here
+is still a simplification of how the original game worked.
+In Gregory Yob's
+version, you had only five arrows, but they could travel a distance of up to
+five rooms, even shooting around corners if you knew the right path.
+In my
+version, arrows are unlimited but can only fire into neighboring rooms.

+If the player shoots into the room that the Wumpus is hiding in, the story ends
+happily ever after.
+If instead the player shoots into the empty room, then
+no matter where the Wumpus is in the cave, it will be startled by the sound.

 ```ruby
 player.action(:shoot) do |destination|